October 24, 2018

 The BC Creative Achievement Award for First Nations' Art is a juried competition celebrating artistic excellence and highlighting the cultural significance of the arts of the First Nations In BC.
 Up to five awards of $2,500 will be presented to artists affiliated with BC First Nations working in BC traditional or contemporary visual arts.

-The BC Government and Service Employees' Union is offering scholarship awards, $3,000 for full-time students and $2,000 for part-time students who are BCGEU members or relatives of BCGEU members or staff.
+The BC Government and Service Employees' Union offers scholarship awards of $2,000 for full-time students and $1,000 for part-time students who are BCGEU members or relatives of BCGEU members or staff.

 The Community Living BC (CLBC) – BC Government and Service Employees’ Union (BCGEU) Scholarship is a $100,000 fund to benefit adults with developmental disabilities being served by CLBC across the province.
 Funds are to support personal and professional development.
 The application process is generally open during February and March; however, this is subject to change.